nuxeo/doc.nuxeo.com-content/src/nxdoc/marketplace-add-ons/nuxeo-media-publishing.md

 </component>
 ```

-Your service implementation must implement the&nbsp;`MediaPublishingProvider` interface or extend any other class that implements this interface.
+Your service implementation must implement the `MediaPublishingProvider` interface or extend any other class that implements this interface.

 #### Step 2: Contribute an OAuth provider

-1. Nested in the component tag of your XML contribution file, add a `require`&nbsp;tag the&nbsp;`OAuth2ServiceProviderRegistry`.
+1. Nested in the component tag of your XML contribution file, add a `require` tag the `OAuth2ServiceProviderRegistry`.
-2. Then, use the extension point&nbsp; [`providers`](http://explorer.nuxeo.com/nuxeo/site/distribution/current/viewExtensionPoint/org.nuxeo.ecm.platform.oauth2.providers.OAuth2ServiceProviderRegistry--providers) &nbsp;of the `OAuth2ServiceProviderRegistry`&nbsp;service to register the OAuth provider.
+2. Then, use the extension point [`providers`](http://explorer.nuxeo.com/nuxeo/site/distribution/current/viewExtensionPoint/org.nuxeo.ecm.platform.oauth2.providers.OAuth2ServiceProviderRegistry--providers) of the `OAuth2ServiceProviderRegistry` service to register the OAuth provider.

     ```xml
     <component name="org.nuxeo.ecm.media.publishing.MyOAuthServiceProvider">